seanwendt/tirzplotter/README.md

 ## Usage

-1. Download `tirzepatide_pk_plotter.html`
-2. Open it in any modern browser (Chrome recommended; see Storage Notes below)
+The tool is hosted and ready to use — no installation required.
+Simply open it in any modern browser.

+If you prefer to self-host or run it locally:

+1. Clone or download the repository
+2. Deploy `index.html`, `README.md`, and `LICENSE` to any static host (Netlify, GitHub Pages, etc.)
+3. Or open `index.html` directly in Chrome from your local filesystem

+Once open:

-3. Enter a date, dose amount, and your body weight at the time of injection
+1. Enter a date, dose amount, and your body weight at the time of injection
-4. Click **+ Add Injection**
+2. Click **+ Add Injection**
-5. Repeat for each injection in your schedule
+3. Repeat for each injection in your schedule
-6. Use the **ng/mL / mg equiv. / Weight** tabs to switch chart views
+4. Use the **ng/mL / mg equiv. / Weight** tabs to switch chart views
-7. Use **Export** to download a JSON backup of your data
+5. Use **Export** to download a JSON backup of your data

 ### Data Persistence